sebmorris/steam-inventory-api/README.md

-  count = 5000, // Items to retrieve per request (max 5000, not much reason to change this) language = 'english', // Defaults english tradable = true, // Defaults true
+  count = 5000, // Items to retrieve per request (max 5000, not much reason to change this) language = 'english', // Defaults english tradable = true, // Defaults true retries = 1, // Number of retries
+  retryDelay = 0, // Delay between successive retries
+  retryFn = () => true, // Called with current res.
+Used to decide if more items should be requested between requests (inventories larger than 'count' only)
 })
 ```
 Retrieves a user's inventory.
 Returns a promise, with res: `{ items: [/*array of CEconItems*/], total: [/*total items*/] }`.